gleeblezoid/gleeblezoid/RPG Notes/Pathfinder - Zorga.md

 # Session 11 - The Potato Goes Sailing into the Darkness
 - We found a captured snakey person who was kidnapped by the Xul'gaths - they intended to take the snakey person's brain.
+- I won the race against literally nobody to climb up the central tower before booting a dude down the shaft I climbed up

+# Session 12 - We cleared the mirror tower
+> We hit level 11
+- We're heading to the ruins of the last tower to the west of Turpin Rowe (the Liferoot Stone)